PROJECT PURE HOPE

 Most recently, the UK enabled the transfer and treatment of children requiring medical treatment as a consequence of the war in Ukraine in 2022.

-With regards to this conflict, numerous countries around the world have offered capacity within their medical systems given the unprecedented number of injured children in the conflict.
-France has recently offered specialized care and transfer for 50 children.
-Italy and the Netherlands have also offered the same.
+With regards to this conflict, numerous countries around the world have offered capacity within their medical systems given the unprecedented number of injured children in the conflict, including Ireland, France, Italy, the Netherlands, Belgium, Malta, Romania, Spain, Switzerland, the US, Egypt, the UAE, Jordan and Qatar.

 Our Partners